 Hutterites and Mennonites (and thus the Amish who are of Mennonite descent) share common roots.
 Both of these groups are Anabaptists and both of these movements trace their beginnings to the same era, to the same movement, during the Reformation.

 The guiding principals of the early Anabaptists are stated in the Schleitheim Confession.
 In 1527, a group of Swiss Anabaptists led by Michael Sattler, met in Schleitheim, Switzerland, and agreed unanimously on the following principles:

 - Baptizing babies is not biblical (Matt 28).
-The Bible requires the separation of church and state.

 - Christians should not wield the sword (be pacifist).

 - The Lord’s Supper is symbolic of the suffering of Jesus, and should be done in remembrance of Him.

 - The ban should be applied to those baptised members who fall into sin repeatedly (Matt 15).

 - Pastors in the Church need to be responsible for teaching, disciplining, the ban and other duties.

 - Oaths are not to be taken by Christians.

 These points became the basis for this new movement.
 The followers of this movement are known as the Anabaptists or re-baptizers.
 They are called re-baptizers because they were baptized a second time in adulthood.